salaboy/platforms-on-k8s/chapter-2/README.md

 ## Clean up - Important !!!
 READ!!

-Because the Conference Application is installing PostgreSQL, Redis and Kafka, if you want to remove and install the application again you need to make sure to delete the associated PersistenceVolumeClaims (PVCs).
-These PVCs are the volumes uses to store the data from the databases and Kafka, failing to delete these PVCs in between installations will cause the services to use old credentials to connect to the new provisioned databases.
+Because the Conference Application is installing PostgreSQL, Redis, and Kafka, if you want to remove and install the application again, you need to make sure to delete the associated PersistenceVolumeClaims (PVCs).
+These PVCs are the volumes used to store the data from the databases and Kafka.
+Failing to delete these PVCs in between installations will cause the services to use old credentials to connect to the new provisioned databases.

 You can delete all PVCs by listing them with: